access-ci-org/Operations_Warehouse_Django/developer/docker/README.md

 with it.

-# How to setup the docker compose django dev environment
+# How to setup the docker-compose django dev environment

 ## Prerequisites:
-* A functional docker and docker compose ecosystem.
+* A functional docker and docker-compose ecosystem.
 * The django_aws_credential_key file, in your home dir.
 Get this from Eric or JP.
 * Your local uid and gid (on linux systems, you can use the "id" command to get these)
 * Docker vm.max_map_count >= 262144 (See also: faq.md)